hamidaebadi/StickyReader/documentation/timetable.md

 28.06.2022  |   4       | Implementing adding reading path functionality for both backend and frontend 29.06.2022  |   4       | Working on User Interfaces, adding new pages, modification on navbar 30.06.2022  |   3       | Working on User interfaces and database design
+01.07.2022  |   3       | Form validation, Notification to users and some UI modifications